SoyBison/site/content/post/unix_time.md

 ![Oh that's less nice in context](/media/rice/double_vision.png)

-Hmm, when doubled it's less nice.
+Hmm, when doubled it's less pleasant.
 In fact it's a tad weird.
 Okay well what if we take something with a less obvious focus, and then just mirror it.

 ![Some Trees](/media/rice/treelake.jpg)